Does Black Stone Minerals (BSM) Pay a Dividend? (2026)

 Technically no, because Black Stone is a limited partnership rather than a corporation: it pays quarterly distributions instead of dividends.
 The recent rate has been $0.30 per unit per quarter, and total distributions were $1.28 per common unit for full year 2025, a yield recently around 8 to 9 percent.
 Because it is a partnership, you receive a Schedule K-1 tax form rather than a 1099.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with BSM's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with BSM's investor relations page or your broker before acting on them.